Sex Crimes Defense in Minnesota

 Thomas Jefferson to Thomas Paine, 1789.

 Some people with false convictions have been unequivocally exonerated by DNA evidence in recent cases.
-These show us how fragile the police and courts are; how easily we can be deceived by false allegations.
+So these show us how fragile the police and courts are; how easily we can be deceived by allegations.

 Those juries convicted innocent people of crimes they did not do.
 But they were led to it by police, prosecutors, and judges.
-When bad evidence is fed to a jury, it’s Garbage In, Garbage Out — a sham.
+And when bad evidence is fed to a jury; it’s Garbage In, Garbage Out — a sham.

 The right to present your defense

 A sex crimes attorney must protect the right to a real jury trial.
 We must protect your right to present a defense.
-We do by getting courts to allow juries to see all the evidence for the defense.
+And we do by getting courts to allow juries to see all the evidence for the defense.

 Sex crimes lawyer & defenses: